Nicole Woods set to travel to Belgium with USA Field Hockey U19 Team

 Sowry returned to where her collegiate coaching career started when she was an assistant under head coach Pam Bustin from 1998 through 2002.

 "With world-class facilities and a commitment to athletic excellence, the tools are available to make Louisville one of the nation's elite," said Sowry.
 "I look forward to working with the student athletes and together building a championship program."

 Sowry joined Louisville after four seasons as the head coach at UMass.
 During her time there, she compiled a 58-31 overall record, including a mark of 22-4 in Atlantic 10 play.
 Under her guidance, the Minutewomen earned powerhouse status in the Atlantic 10 and on the national level, claiming three A-10 championships and NCAA appearances (2007, 2008 and 2010).

 In 2010, her final season at UMass, Sowry led the Minutewomen to a 15-8 overall record and a perfect 7-0 mark in Atlantic 10 play.
 She also earned her third A-10 Coach of the Year and her second NFHCA Division I Northeast Region Coach of the Year honors

 Prior to her time at UMass, Sowry served as a USA High Performance Coach with the U.S. Field Hockey Association (USFHA) from 2003-07.
 During her stint there, she was the director of all goalkeeping programs, and the camp director of the FDIC, High School Open Camp and the Junior National Camp.
 Sowry coached Amy Tran, who was named the Goalkeeper of the Tournament at the 2006 World Cup in Madrid, Spain in addition to being named to the FIH World Team of the Year.

 While Sowry was an assistant coach with the U.S. National team in 2006, the team placed sixth in the world at the games in Madrid.
 She also assisted with the 2005 Junior National Team which placed seventh in the Junior World Cup in Santiago, Chile.
-With the USFHA, Sowry wrote the curriculum for the Futures Team goalkeepers each of the last two years.
+With the USFHA, Sowry wrote the curriculum for the Futures Team goalkeepers.
+In 2014, she served as the Regional Coaching Coordinator for the Midwest in the High Performance program.